 Aberdeen’s most famous outdoor recreational area is the magnificent Duthie Park.

-The highlight of the park are its iconic Winter Gardens, featuring the Temperate House, Corridor of Perfumes, Fern House, Victorian Corridor, Japanese Garden, Tropical House and Arid House.
+The highlight of the park is its iconic Winter Gardens, featuring the Temperate House, Corridor of Perfumes, Fern House, Victorian Corridor, Japanese Garden, Tropical House and Arid House.
 The latter has one of the largest collections of cacti in the UK.

 Flowers are a feast for the soul in a chorus of vibrant colour.